-Since the beginning of the Industrial Revolutions man switched from hand to mechanical production to mass, produce everything – food, wares, equipment, and just about anything.
+Since the beginning of the Industrial Revolution, man has switched from hand to mechanical production to mass production of everything—food, wares, equipment, and just about anything.

-The use of fossil fuels to power factories have tremendously increased.
-Emissions from fossil fuels and cement are responsible for two-thirds of the total GHG emissions since 1854.
+The use of fossil fuels to power factories has tremendously increased.
+Emissions from fossil fuels and cement have been responsible for two-thirds of the total GHG emissions since 1854.

-China accounts for 25% or a quarter of the world’s global emissions, the United States a far second at 15%, India at 7%, and the rest of the world at 21% (Save on Energy, 2020).
+China accounts for 25%, or a quarter, of the world’s emissions, the United States is a far second at 15%, India is 7%, and the rest of the world is 21% (Save on Energy, 2020).

-At the height of the pandemic movement and transportation dramatically dropped for months.
-This pause allows us, including governments and institutions, to reflect on how can we make things better.
+At the height of the pandemic, movement and transportation dramatically dropped for months.
+This pause allows us, including governments and institutions, to reflect on how we can improve things.

-Climate change effects such as rising temperatures and sea-levels, increasing intensity and frequency of cyclones, storms, record wildfires and flooding threaten and destroy livelihoods and claim lives.
+Climate change effects, such as rising temperatures and sea levels, increasing intensity and frequency of cyclones and storms, record wildfires, and flooding, threaten and destroy livelihoods and claim lives.

 Poor and developing countries, those living in coastal areas and cities, and the low-lying regions are the most vulnerable to climate change impacts.

 Climate scientists believe that transitioning to renewable energy can fight climate change.
-It is not to say that renewable energy has no environmental impact at all.
+This is not to say that renewable energy has no environmental impact.

-The article, Save On Energy article enumerates the potential effects of renewable energy on the environment.
+The Save On Energy article enumerates the potential effects of renewable energy on the environment.

 Wind energy can impact wildlife, birds, and natural habitats.
-Land use and increased use of copper with the expansion of wind turbines can impact the environment.
+Land use and increased use of copper with the expansion of wind turbines can affect the environment.

-Solar power’s impact on the environment would come from the use of materials during manufacturing and production.
+Solar power’s environmental impact would come from using materials during manufacturing and production.

 Geothermal plants can still produce emissions depending on the technology used.

-Biomass depending on how it is generated and harvested can affect land-use and add to global warming.
+Depending on how it is generated and harvested, biomass can affect land use and contribute to global warming.

-These acts might seem mundane, but done collectively can impact our environment and climate.
+These acts might seem mundane, but they can impact our environment and climate when done collectively.
 Visit the “Save on Energy” website for further readings.

 Source Citation: